urswilke/crosstabser/README.md

 ))
 ```

-and the using the package’s `Tabula` class:
+and then using the package’s `Tabula` class:

 ``` r
 Tabula$new(df, mapping_file, colvar = "age")